tarasvladyka/adidas-task/README.md

 2. **route-service** (provides ability to search the fastest route, by time and connections between cities)
 3. **discovery-service** (used to register and discover  microservices)

-Application build using Spring Boot and Spring cloud(Netflix Eureka) + H2 in-memory database.
-Also swagger available as a API documentation.

 ## Technologies used

  - Spring boot 2.1.5